yehoshuas1978/owltable-landing-page/documentation/docs/features.md

 ### 🔁 **Advanced Versioning: Total Control Over Your Database**
 *   **Full Database Versioning:** Treat your entire database as a versioned artifact, enabling complex deployment and rollback strategies.
-*   **Powerful CLI:** A full-featured Command-Line Interface (CLI) to enable advanced automation and deeper integration into infrastructure-as-code workflows, including AI-assisted query creation.
+*   **Powerful CLI:** A full-featured Command-Line Interface (CLI) that can connect to the main application via REST calls and can also be used as a plugin for CI/CD pipelines to enable advanced automation and deeper integration into infrastructure-as-code workflows, including AI-assisted query creation.

 ### 🧠 **AI-Assisted SQL Building: Write Code Faster & Safer**
-*   **atural Language to SQL:** Write SQL statements by simply describing what you want in plain English (e.g., "Find all users from California who logged in last week").
+*   **Natural Language to SQL:** Write SQL statements by simply describing what you want in plain English (e.g., "Find all users from California who logged in last week").
+This feature uses an LLM installed on the client's server to translate text into SQL statements.
+It can be included as a feature in the advanced tier, or as an extra paid feature for the basic and pro tiers.

-*   **chema-Aware Suggestions:** The AI provides contextually relevant column and table name suggestions as you type, significantly reducing syntax errors and speeding up development.
+*   **Schema-Aware Suggestions:** The AI provides contextually relevant column and table name suggestions as you type, significantly reducing syntax errors and speeding up development.
 *   **Query Optimization on Creation:** Get immediate feedback and suggested rewrites for the SQL statement you just created, ensuring performance best practices are baked in from the start.

 ### 📡 **Distributed Systems Support: Manage at Scale**